Recursive cases (rcases) tactic and related tactics #

 Instances For

-Convert a list of patterns to an alternation pattern, but mapping [p]
+Convert a list of patterns to an alternation pattern, but mapping [p] to p instead of

-a unary alternation |p
+a unary alternation |p.

 Equations